rotoclone/textpocalypse/README.md

 * Appearance -> Output -> Font: Lucida Console, Regular, 10 pt
 * Appearance -> Output -> Spacing -> Line spacing (pixels): 14
 * If you don't have/like Lucida Console, [Liberation Mono](https://www.fontsquirrel.com/fonts/liberation-mono) is also pretty good

+## Contributing
+I'm currently not looking for external contributions to this project.
+If you want to suggest a minor bugfix, I might consider it though.